zachalbert/ldthw/_typography/045-typography-line-length.md

 6. Move your mouse over the ruler on the left edge of the design area until the cursor changes to a double-sided arrow.
 Click and drag to create a vertical ruler, positioning it over the left edge of the paragraph until it snaps.
 Repeat the procedure to create a ruler on the right edge of the paragraph.
 7. Position all the other text blocks using those same rulers.
 Move and resize them until you have a single column for all your text.

-When finished, you now have a near-complete typographic system.
-The only thing left to do is work out the spacing between blocks of text which you'll tackle in the next lesson.
+In the next lesson, you're going to work out the vertical spacing between blocks of text.
 Keep this file handy.